KGMZ-FM: 95.7 KPIX-FM (1994–1997)

 Labor disputes and declining advertising support eventually brought an end to the classical music programming.
 The station was sold in May 1994 to Westinghouse Broadcasting, owners of KPIX-TV, and its format was dramatically changed.
 The station became KPIX-FM, and changed to an news/talk format (with some smooth jazz music being played on weekends for a time) on May 30, while also simulcasting with its AM sister station.
 During this time, the station briefly attained an all-time ratings high by airing non-stop coverage of the O.J.
 Simpson murder trial.
-After the trial, in the Fall of 1995, the simulcast was split when the AM side of KPIX continued with the all-news format, and KPIX-FM modified its format to News/Talk as FM Talk 95.7 KPIX.
+After the trial, in late 1995, the KPIX radio stations modified their format to news/talk as FM Talk 95.7 KPIX.
 Hosts included Don Imus, Dr. Laura Schlessinger, Tom Leykis, and Gil Gross.

-Z95.7 (1997–2002)/The Drive (2002–2003)
+Z95.7 (1997–2002)

 In April 1997, Westinghouse, now a part of CBS Radio, sold KPIX-FM to Bonneville International (as part of an initial swap with eventual owner Entercom, who then spun the station off to Bonneville) due to being over FCC-mandated ownership limits as part of Westinghouse's merger with CBS (the AM would be retained by CBS).
 The talk format of KPIX-FM ended at 6 p.m. on May 30, 1997, following that day's broadcast of The Tom Leykis Show.
 The station then started stunting by simulcasting new sister station WTMX in Chicago for about a month.
 Following the stunt, the station flipped to an upbeat CHR format as Z95.7 on July 11 at 11:05 a.m., with the call letters KOYT and later KZQZ (which were adopted on July 21).
 The first song on the "Z" was "Get Ready For This" by 2 Unlimited.
 The slogan was "Today's Hit Music".
 KZQZ was an affiliate of the syndicated "Open House Party", which aired on weekends.

+The Drive (2002–2003)

 On May 7, 2002, the station changed its format to classic hits as KKDV ("95.7 The Drive"), inspired by the success of its Chicago sister station WDRV.
 The first song on "The Drive" was "Start Me Up" by The Rolling Stones.